MicrosoftDocs/VBA-Docs/api/Word.MailMerge.OpenDataSource.md

 End With
 ```

-This example creates a new main document and attaches the Excel worksheet named ?Names.xls.?
+This example creates a new main document and attaches the Excel worksheet named Names.xls.
 The Connection argument retrieves data from the range named "Sales."